 Blow-by is a natural occurrence that happens in every internal combustion engine.
-Small amounts of oil push past the piston rings and eventually get recirculated through the PCV system.
-Oil vapor is passed through this PCV system and winds up being condensed back into a liquid inside of the intake tract.
-This can cause pesky oil and carbon deposits in your intake, throttle body, and even superchargers.
+Small amounts of oil push past the piston rings and eventually get recirculated through the combustion chamber into the positive crankcase ventilation system or PCV.
+Oil mist (vapor) is passed through this PCV valve and winds up being condensed back into a liquid inside of the intake tract.
+This can cause pesky oil and carbon deposits reaching the intake manifold, throttle body, and even superchargers.

 In conclusion, running a catch can on your Mustang is a cost-effective way to help you maintain your vehicle.
 I hope this article has helped you with your install, as always, make sure to check out LMR.com for all things 1979-present Mustang and Lightning.